cvanelteren/CoughsAndEdges/part1_base_model/readme.md

 <a id="org98017b6"></a>

-# :memo: Task implement the SIR model and create a phase portrait
+# :memo: Task: simulate the peak and width of the curve as a function of $R_0$

 Simulate the SIR dynamic under different rates of $\gamma$ and $\beta$.
-Create a heatmap of the recovered population after $t=100$ time steps, start with an initial population of where one person is infected.
+Create a heatmap of the peak and width of the infected population after $t=100$ time steps, start with an initial population of where one person is infected.
 Under which parameter settings does the disease spread most readily?